 It was then the The LORD rebuked him for his unbelief:

-"How foolish you are, and how slow to believe all that the prophets have spoken!
-Did not The Messiah have to suffer these things, and then enter His glory?
+He said to them, "How foolish you are, and how slow to believe all that the prophets have spoken!
+Wasn't it necessary for the Messiah to suffer these things and enter into His glory?"